Make sure hands and ear opening are clean and dry. Shape whole plug into a ball.

-It is believed that the plugs slow down and/or decrease the effects of the pressure changes, thus allowing the ears more time to respond and equalize.
-As mentioned above, another manner by which the plugs help is by lowering the noise levels in the cabin allowing the user to rest, thus helping combat the effects of jet lag.
+It is believed that the earplugs slow down and/or decrease the effects of the in-flight air pressure changes, thus allowing the ears more time to respond and equalize.
+As mentioned above, another manner by which the earplugs help is by lowering the noise levels in the cabin allowing the user to rest, thus helping combat the effects of jet lag.
 The benefit of this rest is twofold in that is also helps calm and relax the “tense” flyer, thus allowing them to equalize more effectively.
 If you are suffering from an ear health condition, we recommend you consult an E.N.T. (ear, nose, and throat doctor) before flying while using the earplugs.

-As the earplugs are only to be used as an aid, the user needs to take an active roll in trying to prevent the onset of the discomfort.
-The person should try to stay ahead of and prevent the discomfort by trying to “clear” their ears by one of the various known methods.
-This is especially important during descent when most of the discomfort occurs.
-One of the methods involves plugging the nose while applying slight blowing pressure while holding one’s breath.
+As the earplugs are only to be used as an aid, the user needs to take an active roll in trying to prevent the onset of the ear pressure discomfort.
+The person should try to stay ahead of and prevent the discomfort by trying to “clear” or equalize their ears by one of the various known methods.
+This is especially important during descent, when pain from ear pressure most typically occurs.
+One of the methods, the Valsalva Maneuver, involves plugging the nose while applying slight blowing pressure while holding one’s breath.
 Another method is to chew gum.
 It is not the gum itself, but the wide opening motion of the jaw and the act of swallowing that helps aid in the equalization process.
-Therefore, either faking it or merely munching on some snacks can achieve the same results.
+Therefore, either faking the act of chewing something or merely munching on some snacks can achieve the same results.

 We recommend wearing the earplugs the entire flight, up until the airplane has landed and the cabin has been depressurized.